adamdresher/cms/public/data/quotes.md

 - Aldous Huxley

 *"We are what we repeatedly do.
-Excellence, then, is not an act, but a habit"*
+Excellence, then, is not an act, but a habit."*

 - Aristotle